CMI PROFESSIONAL SERVICES, LLP d/b/a COOPERATIVE MAGNETIC IMAGING CENTER

 Changes to This Notice of Privacy Practices

 CMI reserves the right to change its information practices and to make the new provisions effective for PHI.
-CMI already has about you as well as any information CMI receives in the future.
+This includes information CMI already has about you as well as any information CMI receives in the future.
 We will post a summary of the current Notice of Privacy Practices with its effective date in the top right hand corner in a prominent location at each of our offices.
 Revised Notices of Privacy Practices will be made available to you upon request.
 You are entitled to a copy of the Notice currently in effect.

 If you have any questions or complaints, you may contact CMI’s Privacy Officer, Kari Thomson, at (315) 792-4666, 107 Business Park Drive, Utica NY 13502.